PlayboyPrime/ModalMod/Explanations.md

 reactions: ```unicode or emoji id``` ```Seperate with comma.
 Ex("😄,😎,7589125185128")``` The bot will react to this message with these emojis.

+timestamp: ```true or false``` If this is true the embed footer will contain the time when the embed was sent.

 Everything else should be self explanatory.